ESPRI-Mod/docs/mkdocs/docs/esgf/migration_centos_7.md

 - Globus user setup

 Ansible still requires you to have a globus user set, even if it’s not used.
 Therefore, it’s mandatory to create a globus user on both nodes, and to add it to the appropriate groups.

-On both machines, add the following line to your `/etc/passwd` file :
+On both machines, add the following line to your `/etc/passwd` file:
 ```bash
 globus:x:22001:20028:Globus System User:/home/globus:/bin/bash
 ```

-And the following to your `/etc/group` file :
+And the following to your `/etc/group` file:
 ```bash
 globus:x:20028:globus
 ```